 Overlap Venn Diagram

 Clicking in the Sunburst will update the Overlap Venn Diagram to display only sub-channels from within that channel.
-For example, by clicking Email or SMS, the Overlap Venn Diagram will update to show the overlap between prospect and customer segments during the selected time frame:

 Top Customer Experiences